gammapy/gammapy/docs/userguide/package.rst

 :ref:`estimators`
-    In addition to the global modelling and fitting, Gammapy provides utility classes to compute flux points, light curves and flux as well as significance maps in energy bands.
+    In addition to the global modelling and fitting, Gammapy provides utility classes to compute and store flux points, light curves and flux as well as significance maps in energy bands.

 Configurable analysis